Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 a view to an administration suitable to the fullness of the times, that is, the summing up of all things in Christ,

 things in the heavens and things on the earth.
 (Ephesians 1:9-10 NASB)

 He raised Him from the dead and seated Him at His right hand in the heavenly places, far above all rule and

 authority and power and dominion, and every name that is named, not only in this age but also in the one to

-complement of the One completing the all in all (Ephesians 1:20-23 NASB-CVL)
+complement of the One completing the all in all (Ephesians 1:20-23 NASB-CLV)

 that are His complement, in His exact image.
 Jesus is not going to sum up all things alone; He is going to do it with

-the ages to come until the consummation of the ages and all of mankind and creation are released into the
+the ages to come until the consummation of the ages and all mankind and creation are fully released into the

 the waters cover the sea (Habakkuk 2:14).
 This glory will manifest through Christ's body that will express the

 God has not rolled the dice; His purpose of the ages cannot and will not fail!